FriendsOfSymfony/FOSUserBundle/Resources/doc/index.rst

 Next, take a look at and examine the ``firewalls`` section.
 Here we have declared a firewall named ``main``.
-By specifying ``form_login``, you have told the Symfony framework that any time a request is made to this firewall that leads to the user needing to authenticate himself, the user will be redirected to a form where he will be able to enter his credentials.
+By specifying ``form_login``, you have told the Symfony Framework that any time a request is made to this firewall that leads to the user needing to authenticate himself, the user will be redirected to a form where he will be able to enter his credentials.
 It should come as no surprise then that you have specified the user provider service